Chidi93/CYBR-460-Cloud-Computing/README.md

 ## Deliverables:
 ### 1. Source Code Repository:
-- All source code including the Dockerfile, any configuration files, and the application code.
+- All source code, including the Dockerfile, any configuration files, and the application code.
 #### A README file that includes:
 - An overview of your project and its platform-specific dependencies.
 - Step-by-step instructions on how to build and run your Docker container.